Join the many landowners who are protecting water quality

 Best management practices are helping protect and restore clean water on agricultural lands.
 More about how landowner practices can protect clean water…

-financial assistance are helping protect and restore clean water
+assistance are helping protect and restore clean water on

 Find links to helpful web sites.
 More about other resources to protect clean water…